PyConAPAC/proposals/2025/cfp-main-2025.md

 Below are additional considerations specific to 2025 and are to be included in the proposal.
 Please include them in a separate section.

 - Health And Security Guidelines
   COVID-19 is still with us.
-Consider having [Health And Security Guidelines](https://us.pycon.org/2024/about/health-safety-guidelines/) while keeping in mind of local laws, regulations and customs.
+Due to the international nature of APAC conferences where we will get many guests coming from different countries, consider having [Health And Security Guidelines](https://us.pycon.org/2024/about/health-safety-guidelines/) so attendees will feel safe while keeping in mind of local laws, regulations and customs.